-'Chronic fatigue and GvHD aren't usually obvious.
+Chronic fatigue and GvHD aren't usually obvious.
 The employee may pretend that everything is fine, not want special treatment or to be constantly viewed as an invalid.
-It's a tricky balance.'
+It's a tricky balance.

-Mel. who had a stem cell transplant in 2017
+Mel, who had a stem cell transplant to treat CMML